 The IT landscape in all sizes of businesses continues to evolve to make operations easier.
 And let’s don’t forget revenue.
 That’s why you’re in business after all.
 Brands are leaning into the fact that IT is an asset, not a necessary evil.
 Business growth strategies drive companies of all sizes today.
 IT is a critical component, if not the leading asset in guiding them to greater revenue streams.

 IT budgets should be reviewed periodically to ensure proper attribution to components as the business transitions.
 Additionally, the increase in cloud services and the decline of on-site data centers is altering the scope of hardware and software needs.
-There will still be the need for servers, security, storage, network infrastructure, employee equipment, and other components and these fundamentals need to be part of a 2020 IT budget.
+There will still be the need for servers, security, storage, network infrastructure, employee equipment, and other components.
+These fundamentals need to be part of a 2020 IT budget.

 At Calyx, we work with clients to ensure that they have the appropriate hard and soft IT elements that will support strategic efforts for sustainable growth.
 We help clients to customize the scope of their IT budget, costs, and necessary components to position their business to grow responsibly.

 According to Calyx CEO, Jason Fordu, “Businesses need to adopt a top-down budgeting approach leading with strategic business objectives that can improve efficiency and revenue.
 Most people think in terms of apps when planning for a new year, but outdated server, security, storage and networking can bring a company down quickly and must be upgraded or replaced appropriately.”